scijava/scijava/scijava-struct/README.md

-# Scijava Struct: A lightweight framework for collecting Members
+# SciJava Struct: A lightweight framework for collecting Members

 This library provides a lightweight framework for collecting sets of typed fields.
 The project centers around two `Class`es: